mindspore-lab/mindone/examples/opensora_hpcai/docs/quick_start.md

 Training on MS2.3 allows much better performance with its new features (such as kbk and dvm)

-To enable kbk mode on ms2.3, please set `--backend="kbk"` to the training command
+To enable kbk mode on ms2.3, please set `--jit_level="O0"` to the training command

-To improve training performance, you can set `--backend="dvm"` to the training command.
+To improve training performance, you can set `--jit_level="O1"` to the training command.

 Here is an example for training on MS2.3:
 ```